You can visit the final app on rdok.net. The code is open-source on GitHub.

 I created a simple Web Application with Spotify API, Python Dash, and Flask.
 Spotify users can access the app giving permission to the app to use the data.
 A lot of cool statistics are displayed!

-You need a Spotify Account to access.
+You need a Spotify Account to access it.
 Allow up to 20 seconds to load.

 Outlier Detection is also known as anomaly detection, noise detection, deviation detection, or exception mining.
 There is no universally accepted definition.
 An early definition by (Grubbs, 1969) is: An outlying observation, or outlier, is one that appears to deviate markedly from other members of the sample in which it occurs.
 A more recent definition by (Barnett and Lewis, 1994) is: